 If you have been injured on someone else's property due to the fault of another and are considering filing a claim against the responsible party(ies), there are certain procedural matters that you should discuss with an attorney experienced in this area of law:

 - The condition of property may be altered shortly after an accident.
 It is important, therefore, to document and photograph the dangerous condition as soon as possible.

 - New Jersey has a "statute of limitations," which means that a lawsuit must be filed against the owner of private property within two years from the date your "claim accrued," which is typically when the injury occurred.

 - If you were injured on public property, there are mandatory regulations that require that the injured person give formal, written notice of a potential claim to the appropriate governmental entity involved within a very short period of time, sometimes as little as 90 days from the date of injury.
 If you fail to give the appropriate notice or bring your legal action within the relevant time frames, you might lose your ability to recover for your injuries.
 Prompt consultation with an attorney is, therefore, essential.

 Injured On Someone Else's Property?
 How Our Personal Injury Attorneys Can Help

-At Wilentz, we take great pride in our long-standing client relationships that have earned us a reputation as a leading New Jersey law firm in the personal injury field.
+At Wilentz, Goldman & Spitzer, P.A., we take great pride in our long-standing client relationships in the personal injury field.
 We are committed to making a difference in the lives of our clients, helping them receive the proper treatment and care for their injuries, and dedicating the vast resources and legal expertise of our firm in order to secure the monetary recoveries they deserve.

 For a free case evaluation or if you have questions about the law or your injury, please phone us directly using the phone number found on this page.
 Or, if you prefer to complete our free case evaluation form, our client relations representative will contact you as soon as practicable.